tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/rocketprism.md

 2. Paste the URL from the password manager item `Tucson House RocketPrism - UISP Key`.
 3. Login to UISP and navigate to the devices screen.
 4. At the bottom, there should be a yellow device that represents your Rocket Prism and says "Pending Adoption".
 Adopt it into the network.

+## Miscellaneous cleanup

+- Set the timezone under `System` to `Phoenix` or UTC-7.
+- Ensure that the SSH service is disabled.
+- Consider changing the center frequency that your sector broadcasts on ahead of installation.

 ## Configure the sector for your install's needs